BrewhouseTeam/brewhouseteam.github.io/_posts/2016-02-26-five-practices-for-robut-ruby-on-rails-applications.md

 A few extra keystrokes here and there can save you from hours of debugging or recovering from inconsistent data.
-Go `!`, `raise`, `validate` and use database constraints, your coworkers and future-self will thank you.
+Go `!`, `raise`, `validate` and use database constraints.
+Your coworkers and future-self will thank you.

 As always, feedback is greatly appreciated.
 I'd be happy to hear of any other practices I didn't cover here.